 High quality for a low prize and you'll be an even more happy painter after the construction if you don't destroy things as easy as Roman, the destroyer does.

-The jungle of MASSIVE VOODOO where some Apes share their thoughts and ideas around their beloved passion, the hobby of miniature painting and sculpting.
+...
+MASSIVE VOODOO’s jungle, where some apes share their thoughts and ideas around their beloved passion, the hobby of miniature painting and sculpting.

-Feel invited to check the jungle for tons of articles, intresting tutorials, creative competitions and the simple joy of happy painting hidden behind every tree.
-We hope that everyone finds his own banana in here, if not do not hesitate to ask the Apes and we are happy about everyone posting in here with us via comment to make this place the jungle it will be in the future.
+Feel welcome to come and check the jungle for tons of articles, interesting tutorials, creative competitions and the simple joy of happy painting hidden behind every tree.
+We hope that everyone finds their own banana in here, if not do not hesitate to ask the apes.
+We are more than happy for you to post in the comments section to help turn this jungle into the lush, overgrown painting corner we hope it will become.

 Enjoy the blog!